Skip to main content

 Reading

-At Wolford we have recently adopted a new reading program called Superkids.
-This is one of the most successful reading series when it comes to providing a strong foundation for continuing the development of reading phonics and vocabulary skills.
+At Wolford, we use a literacy curriculum called Superkids.
+This is one of the most successful reading series for providing a strong foundation in phonics and vocabulary skills.
+Superkids units alternate between fiction and nonfiction texts.

-• Phonics: The relationship between phonemes (the sounds of the spoken language) and graphemes (the letters and spellings that represent those sounds in written language)
+• Phonics: The relationship between phonemes (sounds) and graphemes (letters and spellings) that represent those sounds in written language.

-• Vocabulary: The development of information about the meaning and pronunciation of words.
+• Vocabulary: Developing knowledge about the meaning and pronunciation of words.

 • Fluency: The ability to read text accurately and quickly.

-• Comprehension: Understanding, remembering and communicating with others about what has been read.
+• Comprehension: Understanding, remembering, and communicating about what has been read.

-Sight words are key to the development and progress of your child's fluency speed.
-Please practice these words nightly to increase your child’s reading fluency and self confidence.
-We will assess the children on these words periodically throughout the year and send home a new list when they have mastered their current list.
+Sight words are key to developing your child's reading fluency and speed.
+Please practice these words nightly to increase your child’s fluency and self-confidence.
+We will assess the children periodically throughout the year and send home new lists as they master their current words.

 Spelling

-Our spelling program is a component of our reading curriculum.
-The spelling list will consist of words that are directly related to the phonics we are working on in reading.
-There will be weekly tests.
+Our spelling program is part of the reading curriculum.
+Spelling words are directly related to the phonics skills we are working on.
+Spelling practice is integrated throughout the school day.

 Writing